-Call for Nominations: FABBS Undergraduate Research Excellence Awards 2020-21
+Call for Nominations: FABBS Undergraduate Research Excellence Awards 2022-23

 The award is open to both those currently enrolled and those who have graduated in the year prior to the award submission deadline.

-How to Apply: The nomination deadline for the 2020-21 FABBS Undergraduate Research Excellence Awards is March 5, 2021.
-To be considered, the following information should be submitted to firstname.lastname@example.org with subject line “FABBS Call for Nominations — Undergraduate Research Awards”:
+How to Apply: The nomination deadline for the 2022-23 FABBS Undergraduate Research Excellence Awards is March 10, 2023.
+To be considered, please submit the following information to firstname.lastname@example.org with subject line “FABBS Call for Nominations — Undergraduate Research Awards”:

-- Project title and 200 word abstract.
+- Project title and 200-word abstract.

 - A nomination letter from the department chair or from the chair of the department’s awards committee, which should include a statement verifying institutional review board approval, if applicable.

 - Project Summary, which should include an Introduction/Background, Methods, Results, Discussion, and an Impact Statement.
 The latter should describe the potential societal impact(s) of the research.
 Along with scientific quality, societal impact will be considered in the evaluation of all nominees.
 The Impact Statement should be brief (3-4 sentences) and should convey the (potential) relevance of the research for policy decisions (e.g., implications of the research for social and policy issues, and/or efforts to communicate the science to non-academic constituencies).
 Each of these sections is limited to no more than 500 words.